Xetibo/ReSet-Doc/sections/existing_projects/dynamic_libraries.typ

 #subsubsubsection("Hyprland")
 Hyprland is a dynamic tiling compositor that can be extended via a plugin system.
-Both the plugin systems and the compositor itself are written in C++.
+Both the plugin system and the compositor itself are written in C++.
 Notably, the plugin systems rarely use the "extern C" keyword, which results in only C++-compatible plugins.
 An example of this exact system can be seen in
 @ExhibitABICompatibility.